 How Is Upstart Better than Other Lenders?

-Upstart’s proprietary risk model allows it to provide fast loans to borrowers with limited credit and employment history at lower interest rates than most lenders.
-It does not charge pre-payment penalty fees and interest rates range from 7.16% to 29.99% APR.
-The average APR is 18%, which is low even when compared to leading loan marketplaces like Prosper and Lending Club.
+Upstart’s proprietary risk model allows it to provide fast loans to borrowers with limited credit and employment history at lower rates than most lenders.
+It does not charge pre-payment penalty fees and rates are competitive.
+The average rate is 15% APR, which is low even when compared to marketplace lenders like Prosper and Lending Club.
 If you have the necessary documentation and meet Upstart’s eligibility criteria, you can have your money in the bank within 24 hours.
-Not bad for a lender with such low interest rates.
+Not bad for a lender with such low rates.